atgeller/WASM-Redex/README.md

 WebAssembly introduces several administrative instructions to define the semantics.
 Therefore, we extend the base WebAssembly syntax with these forms to create a run-time language, `WASM-Admin`, defined in ![Semantics/AdministrativeSyntax.rkt](Semantics/AdministrativeSyntax.rkt)

-The reduction relation is in the form of a small-step operational semantics inside an evaluation context.
+The reduction relation is a small-step operational semantics inside an evaluation context.
-The evaluation context, L, keeps track of the list of instructions surrounding the current code block.
+The evaluation context, `L`, keeps track of the list of instructions surrounding the current code block.
 Evaluation contexts can be thought of as being akin to a stack frame.
 There are four parameters: `(s v* e*) (-> i) (s v* e*)` with roughly equivalent meaning to the ones in the paper:
 * `s`: the store which keeps track of all instances (modules), as well as all function tables and memories.